ratibor78/geostat/README.md

      }
 ]
 ```
-As you can see there are five fields in the JSON output, so you can build dashboards using geo-hash (with a point on the map) or country code, or with the country name and city name.
+As you can see there are six fields in the JSON output, so you can build dashboards using geo-hash (with a point on the map) or country code, or with the country name and city name.
 Build dashboards with variables based on the hostname tag or combine them all.
 A count for any metric equals 1, so it'll be easy summarising.
 This script doesn't parse the log file from the beginning but parses it line by line after starting.
 So you can build dashboards using **count** of data after some time will pass.

 You can find the example of the Grafana dashboard in **geomap.json** file or take it from the grafana.com: https://grafana.com/dashboards/8342